Pant/nextcloudpi-readthedocs/How-to-install-NextCloudPi-on-a-Raspberry-Pi.md

 ## Download the Image
 You will need to use a BitTorrent client like [Transmission](https://transmissionbt.com/download/)

-Click on the torrent or the magnet link in [ownyourbits website](https://ownyourbits.com/2017/02/13/nextcloud-ready-raspberry-pi-image/)
+Click on the torrent or the magnet link in the [ownyourbits website](https://ownyourbits.com/2017/02/13/nextcloud-ready-raspberry-pi-image/)

 ## Installing
 If your computer has a slot for SD cards, insert the card.
 If not, insert the card into an SD card reader, then connect the reader to your computer.